hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `source_address_prefix` - The source address prefix or tag to match for the rule.
 Changing this forces a new resource to be created.

 * `source_port_ranges` - The source port ranges to match for the rule.
 Valid values are '*' (for all ports 0 - 65535) or arrays of ports or port ranges (i.e. 100-200).
 The ports should in the range of 0 to 65535 and the port ranges or ports can't overlap.
 If any other values are provided the request fails with HTTP status code 400.
 Default value will be *.

 ---

+A `node_placement_configuration` block exports the following:

+* `policy` - The placement policy for allocating nodes in the pool.

+---